 Any third party, like a malicious actor, that tries to access or tamper with the data as it travels from one end (sender) to the other (recipient) will be unable to do so without the right decryption key.

-End-to-end email encryption provides the highest level of confidentiality and protection to your email communication.
-Read this article to learn how it works.
+End-to-end email encryption provides the highest level of confidentiality and protection for your email communication.
+Let’s read this article to learn how it works.

 How does end-to-end encryption work?